OSGeo/gdal/gdal/doc/source/drivers/raster/nitf.rst

 -  **FILE_TRE=tre-name=tre-contents**: Similar to above
    options, except that the TREs are written in the file header, instead of the image header.
+-  **DES=des-name=des-contents**: One or more DES creation options may be provided to write arbitrary user defined DESs to the NITF file.
+   The des-name should be at most 25 characters, and the des-contents should be "backslash escaped" if it contains backslashes or zero bytes, as in CPLEscapeString(str, -1, CPLES_BackslashQuotable).
+   The des-contents must contain standard DES fields, starting with DESVER (See MIL-STD-2500C).
+DESs are not currently copied in CreateCopy(), but may be explicitly added as with Create().
 -  **SDE_TRE=YES/NO**: Write GEOLOB and GEOPSB TREs to get more precise georeferencing.
 This is limited to geographic SRS, and to CreateCopy() for now.